 Filtering on a Data Set

 Pro Tip: In SchoolStatus, a School Year is represented by the graduation or promotion year.
-Therefore the 2019-2020 School Year is represented as 2020 in SchoolStatus.
-In the fall of the school year, 2020-2021, the year will be represented as 2021.
+Therefore the 2021-2022 School Year is represented as 2022 in SchoolStatus.
+In the fall of the school year, 2023-2024, the year will be represented as 2024.

 We also want to know which of these students has 10 or more absences.

-In the Filter settings, change the “equals” in the drop down menu to “is greater than or equal to” and then type 10.
-This will show us students that have ten or more absences total in your student information system.
-We will also need to filter on the School Year, as we did above, to only show students with 10 or more absences this school year.
+In the Filter settings, change the “equals” in the dropdown menu to “is greater than or equal to” and then type 10.
+This will show us students that have 10 or more absences total in your student information system.
+We will also need to limit the data to the current school year from the absences data table, as we did above with the infractions school year.

 Learn how to Save and Download your queries here.